pingcap/docs/develop/dev-guide-third-party-tools-compatibility.md

 > **Note:**
 >
-> This bug has been reported to MySQL JDBC, you can follow this [Bug Report](https://bugs.mysql.com/bug.php?id=108643) to keep track of the latest news.
+> This bug has been reported to MySQL JDBC.
+To keep track of the process, you can follow this [Bug Report](https://bugs.mysql.com/bug.php?id=108643).

 **DO NOT** turn on `useLocalTransactionState` as this might prevent transactions from being committed or rolled back.